 We Buy Ugly Houses ended up purchasing the three bedroom, one bathroom home for $60,000.
-Two months later, with little more than a new roof and a complete cleaning to remove all of the trash, We Buy Ugly Houses sold the has as is for $116,000 — a gross profit of $56,000.
+Two months later, with little more than a new roof and a complete cleaning to remove all of the trash, We Buy Ugly Houses sold the house as is for $116,000 — a gross profit of $56,000, minus the repair costs.

 What if the home had been listed on the open market?

 While the scenario described above isn't necessarily emblematic of every single We Buy Ugly Houses transaction, it does reinforce our analysis — home sellers who don't list on the open market are leaving money on the table.